Ever daydream about the person you like or are dating?

 And like licorice, it tastes sweet and syrupy when you are devouring the twisted strands.
 As you peruse online sites for engagement rings and create a wishlist so your future spouse will know exactly what to buy you.
 As you drive down the turnpike past his exit and spend the next hour consumed in fantastical thought of the moment when you will finally stop being friends and start being more.
 As you look over her Facebook page for some small inkling of what is happening in her life, closing your eyes and wishing as the clock turns 11:11 that fate will intervene and bring you two together again.

-But that’s the rub with limerance.
+But that’s the rub with limerence.
 It is most often short-lived and temporary.
 You have the thoughts in your mind and the stirrings in your heart (and sometimes regions of your body a bit south of there) but nothing real to hold at the end of the day.
-Limerance seems to break your heart more than a broken heart does, because you never have the good memories to look back on.
+Limerence seems to break your heart more than a broken heart does, because you never have the good memories to look back on.
 Instead you only have your dreams.

 And reality hits you with a bitter aftertaste.